Science and Technology

 Today, the main conversion and energy storage technologies are based on ceramic materials.
 They are able to transfer not only electrons, as in a “usual” conductor, but also mass in the form of ions (for example, oxygen or lithium ions).
 Such materials are called ionic or mixed ionic-electronic conductors and are at the basis of, for example, lithium batteries and oxide fuel cells.

-The superior performance of our μ-Harvestorers require the use of advanced materials with superior properties.
+The superior performance of our μ-Harvestorers require the use of advanced ceramic conductors with superior properties.
 For this, Harvestore will take advantage of new emerging disciplines in the field: Nanoionics and Iontronics.

 Nanoionics and Iontronics